eagronin/mushroom-classification-analyze/README.md

 ## Overview

-This section describes an analysis of classifying mushrooms into edible and not edible by appllying several classifiers to a feature space reduced to two principal components.
+This section describes an analysis of classifying mushrooms into edible and not edible by applying several classifiers to a feature space reduced to two principal components.
 The classifiers used in the analysis include Logistic Regression, KNN, Decision Tree, Random Forest, SVC, Naive Bayes and Neural Network.

 Data cleaning and processing is described in the [previous section](https://eagronin.github.io/mushroom-classification-prepare/).